 \subsection{Experimental Setup}

-\textbf{Datasets and Metrics.~} We conduct experiments using three popular datasets in healthcare and human activity, as shown in Table~\ref{tab:datasets}.
-The P19 dataset~\cite{p19} contains information from 38,803 patients, including 34 sensor variables and a binary label indicating sepsis.
-The P12 dataset~\cite{p12} consists of data from 11,988 patients, including 36 sensor variables and a binary label indicating survival during hospitalization.
-The PAM dataset~\cite{pam} includes 5,333 samples from 8 different human activities, with 17 sensor variables provided for each sample.
-We used the processed data provided by Raindrop~\cite{raindrop}\footnote{https://github.com/mims-harvard/Raindrop}.
-More details are given in Appendix~\ref{sect:dataset}.
-We employed the same data splits for all comparison baselines, as provided.
-The evaluation metrics were consistent across all experiments, including the Area Under a ROC Curve (AUROC) and Area Under Precision-Recall Curve (AUPRC) for the imbalanced datasets P12 and P19.
-For the balanced PAM dataset, we reported Accuracy, Precision, Recall, and F1 score.
-All the results are reported as \%.
+\textbf{Datasets and metrics.~} We conducted experiments using three widely used healthcare and human activity datasets, as outlined in Table~\ref{tab:datasets}.
+The P19 dataset~\citep{p19} contains information from 38,803 patients, with 34 sensor variables and a binary label indicating sepsis.
+The P12 dataset~\citep{p12} comprises data from 11,988 patients, including 36 sensor variables and a binary label indicating survival during hospitalization.
+Lastly, the PAM dataset~\citep{pam} includes 5,333 samples from 8 distinct human activities, with 17 sensor variables provided for each sample.
+We used the processed data provided by Raindrop~\citep{raindrop}.
+To ensure consistency, we employed identical data splits across all comparison baselines, and evaluated the performance using standard metrics such as Area Under a ROC Curve (AUROC) and Area Under Precision-Recall Curve (AUPRC) for the imbalanced P12 and P19 datasets.
+For the more balanced PAM dataset, we reported Accuracy, Precision, Recall, and F1 score.

-\textbf{Implementation.~} We use the Matplotlib package to draw the line graphs and save them as standard RGB images.
-The grid layouts of data in P19, P12, and PAM dataset are $6\times6$, $6\times6$, and $4\times5$.
-We set the size of each grid cell (line graph) as $64\times64$, and thus the image sizes are $384\times384$, $384\times384$, and $256\times320$, respectively.
-One can also directly set the image size to any size, regardless of the grid cell size.
-We use the checkpoint of Swin Transformer pre-trained on the ImageNet-21K dataset\footnote{https://huggingface.co/microsoft/swin-base-patch4-window7-224-in22k}.
+\textbf{Implementation.~} We utilized the Matplotlib package to plot line graphs and save them as standard RGB images.
+For the P19, P12, and PAM datasets, we implemented grid layouts of $6\times6$, $6\times6$, and $4\times5$, respectively.
+For a fair comparison, we assigned a fixed size of $64\times64$ to each grid cell (line graph), resulting in image sizes of $384\times384$, $384\times384$, and $256\times320$, respectively.
+It is important to note that image sizes can also be directly set to any size, irrespective of grid cell dimensions.
+We plot the images according to the value scales on training sets.
+We employed the checkpoint of Swin Transformer pre-trained on the ImageNet-21K dataset\footnote{https://huggingface.co/microsoft/swin-base-patch4-window7-224-in22k}.
 The default patch size and window size are $4$ and $7$, respectively.